green-coding-solutions/website/content/jobs/green-software-developer.md

 &nbsp;

 ### How to apply
-Just shoot us an email at jobs@green-coding.org with a quick intro and why you would like to join our team.
+Just shoot us an email at jobs@green-coding.berlin with a quick intro and why you would like to join our team.

 Please also include a quick comment on your skills regarding the aforementioned skills.